 So both are reliable sprinkler controllers that deliver amazing results.
 Surely, Rachio and RainMachine can satisfy and even exceed your needs.
 These two are well-known on the market, have high ratings and best-seller statuses on Amazon.

 While both sprinkler controllers are top-notch devices, we still need to choose a winner so that it’s easier for the buyer to decide which one is a better buy.

 RainMachine is a sprinkler controller for those who love using a touchscreen and has a faulty internet connection.
 If you regularly have issues with connectivity, you’ll have a horrible time with Rachio.
-Since RainMachine doesn’t rely on cloud services, it’ll be a wonderful addition that’ll work perfectly even if the Wi-Fi signal is down.
+Since RainMachine doesn’t rely on cloud services, it’ll be an excellent addition that’ll work even if the Wi-Fi signal is down.